An overdose happens when you take too much of a drug. Whether intentional or accidental, drug overdoses can be life-threatening.

 - vision changes such as blurry vision or dilated pupils

 - burning in the throat

 - high blood pressure that leads to low blood pressure

 - rapid heartbeat (tachycardia)

 - tremors or convulsions

-- changes in mental status, including irritability
+- changes in mental status, including irritability or nervousness

 - changes in skin color (blue)